iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/how-to-contribute.md

 ## Development workflow

 - We always develop new features in new branches.
-Thus, create a new branch by picking an appropriate name, e.g., `kindergeld-freibetrag` or `ubi`.
+Thus, create a new branch by picking an appropriate name, e.g., `elterngeld` or `update_ges_rente_beitrag`.
 Make sure to branch off from main and not any other branch.

   ```bash
   $ git checkout -b <branch-name>